Filter Options

 Will I have any chores or duties?

-“Yes, you do.
+“Yes, you will.
 On an overland safari everyone is expected to contribute.
 It usually works on a fair roster system, with chores such as cooking, washing up, setting up camp and packing it all away again later.
 Part of the appeal is the sense of everyone pulling together to make things work.
 So, you’re not paying any more for your safari than is absolutely necessary.
 Overland safaris generally travel with a very small staff, often just a guide and driver.
 That’s why everyone needs to pitch in and, in that sense, traveling in this way is no holiday.
 But in no time at all you’ll get into a rhythm and the sense of working together as part of a team has considerable appeal for many travelers.”

 3